Greg Stainer: Career

-In 2010, he created Stained Music, his own record label.
+In 2010, he created Stained Music, his record label.
 Today, Stainer is known as one of the pioneers of the house music scene in the UAE.
-In 2011, Stainer performed at the Creamfields Abu Dhabi event at Yas Island on the main stage alongside Deadmau5 and Katy B.

-Stainer is renowned for his bouncy and energetic 3 & 4 CDJ and Traktor sets.
+In 2011, Stainer performed at the Creamfields Abu Dhabi event at Yas Island on the main stage alongside Deadmau5 and Katy B. Stainer is renowned for his bouncy and energetic 4 CDJ sets.
 His music draws inspiration from elements in all genres of house music.
-Other achievements for 2010 include being awarded a top 10 position in DJ Magazine's Middle East & North Africa poll.
-Additionally, the official video for Stainer's remix of "Skool Daze" in 2010 by Cherry V feat.
-Wiley gained over 120,000 views in just two weeks on Daily Motion.
+His other achievements in 2010 include being awarded a top 10 position in DJ Magazine's Middle East & North Africa poll.

-In 2011, "Piracy Part 2" released on Stained Music received support from the following major artists:

-Groove Armada, Tocadisco, Peter Gelderblom, Andi Durrant, Olav Basoski and Claude VonStroke.
+In 2011, "Piracy Part 2", which was released on Stained Music, received support from the following major artists: Groove Armada, Tocadisco, Peter Gelderblom, Andi Durrant, Olav Basoski and Claude VonStroke.

 Stainer was awarded his second gold disc in July 2011 for his production of the Karl Wolf track "Mash It Up" featuring Three 6 Mafia.

 The single reached No. 28 on the Billboard Canadian Hot 100 and was certified gold on 26 March 2012.

 In January 2011, another of Stainer's tracks, "Ride," a collaboration with Oscar P, hit No. 5 on the Billboard Hot Dance Club Play break-out chart.
 Stainer's music productions have been playlisted by clubs and radio DJs worldwide.
 His productions and remixes have received high ranking positions in the Beatport and traxsource online music charts.

 In 2012, Stainer released the single "Can't Take That Away" on the Hed Kandi label featuring the vocals of Roland Clark.
 As of December 2012, the single was featured on three Hed Kandi compilations.

 Stainer has performed in over 30 cities and across four continents, including New York City, London, Ibiza, India, South Africa, Sweden, Dubai, Ireland, China and Singapore.
 Stainer has also headlined at venues in the UAE, such as Atelier Festival, Zinc, Armani, creamfields and Nasimi Beach.

 In 2012, Stainer formed an electronic music duo with Olly Wood under the name Hollaphonic.
 The first track they produced, "I Don't Want It to End" was picked up by the record label EMI / Universal Music Group and reached number 1 on the iTunes chart.
 Hollaphonic subsequently signed a deal to release an album in 2013.

 Stainer performed in front of a crowd of 17,000 on New Year's Eve 2012 at the Meydan Racecourse alongside Snoop Dogg, Faithless and Armand Van Helden.

 In 2013, Hollaphonic was awarded The Middle East Esquire's "Music Man of the Year".

-To date, artists that Stainer has remixed and collaborated with include:

-Gyptian, Juicy J (Three 6 Mafia), Wiley, MJ Cole, Karl Wolf, Kardinal Offishall, Sway and Robert Owens.
+To date, artists that Stainer has remixed and collaborated with include: Gyptian, Juicy J (Three 6 Mafia), Wiley, MJ Cole, Karl Wolf, Kardinal Offishall, Sway and Robert Owens.